TzuChieh/Photon-v2/Main/Documentation/feature_overview.md

 > [!note]
 > A material that reflects all energy would require an index of refraction @f$ \eta = \infty @f$, which may cause some numerical issues.
 A nice workaround is to use [Schlick's approximation](@ref ph::SchlickApproxConductorFresnel) @cite Schlick:1994:BRDF with @f$ f_0 = 1 @f$.

 Photon also supports tinting reflectance and transmittance with user-specified values.
-Note that this is not physically correct since the color of dielectrics comes from internal volume absorption, not from interfaces.
+Note that this is not physically correct, and most of the color of dielectrics comes from internal volume absorption, not from interfaces.
 This feature is implemented for performance and artistic reasons only.

 | ![Ideal Dielectric](Example/ideal_dielectric.jpg) | ![Ideal Dielectric Blue Reflection Tint](Example/ideal_dielectric_blue_refl_tint.jpg) |
 | :------------------: | :------------------: |